- Serving with Purpose: Brands Responding to Social Movements Should Start with Their Why

-Like so many other adjustments swiftly forced upon us, shifting from physical to virtual approaches in ethnography is imperative in order to connect with and learn from consumers.
-Discover four ways pivoting to virtual ethnography can bring new value, and even provide what we have been missing all along.
+Shifting from physical to virtual ethnography is imperative in order to connect with and learn from consumers.
+But pivoting can bring new value, and provide what we have been missing all along.

 - Metrics That Matter: Building More Customer-Centric Cultures Through CPIs

 Many companies claim to be customer-centric, yet too many calculate their business prowess using internally-focused metrics.
-Learn how leveraging Customer Performance Indicators (CPIs) as success metrics can be transformative for both employee engagement and the ability to cultivate value for customers over the course of their lifetimes.
+Enter Customer Performance Indicators (CPIs).

 - It’s Clear the Era of Traditional Mass Messaging is Over